rootless-containers/runrootless/README.md

 ## Known issues

-- apt-get seems flaky, while yum seems almost stable (CentOS 7)
+- apt-get seems flaky, while yum seems almost stable (CentOS 7).
+Setting env var `PROOT_NO_SECCOMP=1` may mitigate the issue.
+(Disables seccomp acceleration)
 - apk may not work
 - chown is not implemented yet